 - Young wines (white or rosé)

-- Barrel fermented and/or oak-aged white wines for at least an ageing of 18 months adding oak and bottle period with at least 6 months in oak.
+- Barrel fermented and/or oak-aged white wines for at least an aging of 18 months adding oak and bottle period with at least 6 months in oak.

-- Medium term oak-aged red wines: Crianza for at least an ageing of 24 months adding oak and bottle period with at least 6 months in oak.
+- Medium-term oak-aged red wines: Crianza for at least an aging of 24 months adding oak and bottle period with at least 6 months in oak.

-- Long term oak-aged reds: Reserva for at least an ageing of 36 months adding oak and bottle period with at least 12 months in oak.
+- Long-term oak-aged reds: Reserva for at least an aging of 36 months adding oak and bottle period with at least 12 months in oak.

-Gran Reserva for at least an ageing of 60 months adding oak and bottle period with at least 18 months in oak.
+Gran Reserva for at least an aging of 60 months adding oak and bottle period with at least 18 months in oak.

 - Sparkling wines: Champenoise Method.
-‘Reserva’ labelled for those wines that has been aged within the bottle for at least 24 months.
+‘Reserva’ is labeled for those wines that have been aged within the bottle for at least 24 months.

 - Semiseco / Semidulce / Dulce (Semidry / Semisweet / Sweet)